Michael P. McDonald, Director of Communications

 Another major undertaking was a survey of Catholics for the 60th anniversary of Vatican II.
 We did this to counter the narrative that Catholics were largely dissatisfied with the Church and wanted to see changes.
 To this end, we contracted McLaughlin & Associates to conduct the poll.
 They did great work, and the results will greatly help us set the record straight for years to come.

 We also filed an amicus brief in 303 Creative LLC v Elenis.
-This case involves a Christian web designer, Lori Smith, who launched a preemptive strike against the Colorado Anti-Discrimination Act: it would require her to build wedding websites for “gay marriages.”
-Represented by the Pittsburgh law firm of Gallagher Giancola, we support Lori Smith in her quest to maintain her First Amendment rights.
+This case involves a Christian web designer, Lorie Smith, who launched a preemptive strike against the Colorado Anti-Discrimination Act: it would require her to build wedding websites for “gay marriages.”
+Represented by the Pittsburgh law firm of Gallagher Giancola, we support Lorie Smith in her quest to maintain her First Amendment rights.
 The Supreme Court will rule on this in 2023.

 While we undertook these bold projects, there were several key victories before the high court.
 One case involved the religious rights of a football coach, who lost his job because he prayed on the field following games.
 The other involved the state of Maine discriminating against religious schools.